isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 No, travellers must use the ART self-test kits provided at the test centres.
 The S$15 includes payment for the ART kits.

 #### 5. How do travellers book their appointments for their supervised ARTs?

-Travellers will be provided with a weblink to book their ARTs at a Quick Test Centre (QTC) or Combined Test Centre (CTC) via the contact number and/or email address they had declared in the Singapore Arrival Card (SGAC) and/or electronic Health Declaration Card (eHDC).
+Travellers will be provided with a weblink to book their ARTs at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> via the contact number and/or email address they had declared in the Singapore Arrival Card (SGAC) and/or electronic Health Declaration Card (eHDC).

 #### 6. What do travellers need to bring for their supervised ART appointment?